Davion Mitchell

-High school career
+Early life

 Mitchell attended Liberty County High School in Hinesville, Georgia.
 As a junior, he averaged 24.2 points, 7.1 assists and 2.9 steals per game, leading his team to its first Class 4A state title.
 Mitchell was named Savannah Morning News Player of the Year.
 In his senior season, he averaged 23.8 points, 5.3 rebounds and 5.2 assists per game.
 Mitchell competed for the Georgia Stars on the Amateur Athletic Union circuit.
 A consensus four-star recruit, he committed to playing college basketball for Auburn over offers from Cincinnati, UConn, Florida, Georgia and Clemson, among others.

 College career

 As a freshman at Auburn, Mitchell averaged 3.7 points and 1.9 assists per game as a backup point guard to Jared Harper.
 Following the season, he transferred to Baylor and sat out his next season due to NCAA transfer rules.
 During his redshirt year, he improved his all-around game and studied film on guards like Kyle Lowry and Jalen Brunson.
 During his sophomore season, Mitchell was a starter on one of the top teams in the nation.
 On December 18, 2019, he posted a season-high 19 points, four assists and four steals in a 91–63 win over UT Martin.
 As a sophomore, Mitchell averaged 9.9 points and 3.8 assists per game.
-He was named Big 12 Newcomer of the Year, while earning Third Team All-Big 12, All-Defensive and All-Newcomer Team honors.
+He was named Big 12 Newcomer of the Year, while earning third-team All-Big 12, All-Defensive and All-Newcomer Team honors.

 In his junior season, Mitchell became an improved shooter and passer.
 He scored a career-high 31 points and seven three-pointers in a 107–59 win over Kansas State on January 27, 2021.
-Mitchell helped Baylor win its first national championship, recording 15 points, six rebounds and five assists in a 86–70 win against previously undefeated Gonzaga in the title game.
-He received the Naismith Defensive Player of the Year Award, NABC Defensive Player of the Year and the Lefty Driesell Award as the top defensive player in the nation.
-Mitchell earned Big 12 Defensive Player of the Year and First Team All-Big 12 honors.
+Mitchell helped Baylor win its first national championship, recording 15 points, six rebounds and five assists in an 86–70 win against previously undefeated Gonzaga in the title game.
+He received the Naismith Defensive Player of the Year Award, NABC Defensive Player of the Year award and the Lefty Driesell Award as the top defensive player in the nation.
+Mitchell earned Big 12 Defensive Player of the Year and first-team All-Big 12 honors.
 On April 13, he declared for the 2021 NBA draft, forgoing his remaining college eligibility.